Yannis-Munayi/Sprint-Switch/README.md

 Level 45: Mid-game boss level (e.g., a large obstacle course requiring all three characters’ abilities to progress).
 Story Beat: player3 is a rogue agent who initially opposes the team but joins after a pivotal event (e.g., saving them from a trap).
 The team learns the Gravity Shards are part of a larger machine.
 Difficulty: Medium-hard, with more complex layouts and stricter timing.

-Act 4: Slowing Time (Levels 46–60)
+### Act 4: Slowing Time (Levels 46–60)
 Focus: Introduce slowing time as a universal ability and increase challenge density.
 Abilities Introduced:
-Slow Time (Level 46): Temporarily slows game speed (e.g., 0.5x speed for 5 seconds) to navigate fast-moving obstacles or tight sequences.
+Slow Time (Level 46): Temporarily slows game speed (e.g., 0.5x speed for 5 seconds game speeds by 1.25x after) to navigate fast-moving obstacles or tight sequences.
 Level Design:
 Add fast-moving hazards (e.g., spinning blades, collapsing platforms) that require slow time.
 Increase switching frequency (e.g., rapid switches between characters to use their unique abilities).